The national vaccination programme is now underway in Bexley.

 When can I get the Covid-19 vaccine?

-You will be contacted when it's your turn to get the Covid-19 vaccine.
+If you are under 25 years old and not in the top nine cohorts, please wait.
+You will be told when it's your turn to get the Covid-19 vaccine.
 Please don’t contact the NHS to seek a vaccine before then.

 You just need to make sure that you are registered with a local GP and your contact details are up to date.